Vbalder7/RPG-Bot/README.md

 Finished spell lookup command, but only works with srd spells for now.

+## Version (0.1.6)

+Added quality of life feature.
+Now to roll with advantage type -r adv.

 ## Deployment

 To deploy this project Create a .env file in the root directory that should look something like this